MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 Optimizing data movement and processing involves improving the efficiency and performance of operations related to data extraction, transformation, loading, and processing.
 Consider the following key aspects of optimizing data movement and processing:

-- *Extract, transform, and load (ETL) optimization:* Optimize ETL processes to minimize processing time.
+- *Extract, transform, and load (ETL) optimization*: Optimize ETL processes to minimize processing time.
 You can streamline the extraction process, implement efficient transformation algorithms, and optimize the loading process.
 When you make each step efficient, you can optimize the overall workflow.

-- *Parallel processing:* Utilize parallel processing techniques to improve performance.
+- *Parallel processing*: Utilize parallel processing techniques to improve performance.
 When you distribute data processing tasks across multiple threads or nodes, you can divide and process the workload concurrently, which results in fast processing.

-- *Batch processing:* Group similar tasks together to reduce overhead that's caused by repeated operations.
+- *Batch processing*: Group similar tasks together to reduce overhead that's caused by repeated operations.
 Process multiple tasks in a batch to reduce overall processing time.

 ### Optimize storage design